Inflectra/spira-documentation/docs/Spira_User_Manual/Risks Management.md

 ## Risk Details

-When you click on a risk item in the risks list described in section 16.1, you are taken to the risk details page illustrated below:
+When you click on a risk item in the [risks list](#risks-list), you are taken to the risk details page illustrated below:

 ![](img/Risks_Management_460.png)